sfu-natlang/SFUTranslate/README.md

 To run the code you will need python 3.8+ (tested on v3.8.2) and PyTorch 1.6+.

+**This is the library that contains the implementation for our EACL 2021 paper "Better Neural Machine Translation by Extracting Linguistic Information from BERT"**.
+For updated aspect-augmented translation results and acquiring aspect vectors please look down this document.

 # Getting Started

-To get started, we start with the project structure.
-In the highest level of the project, there are three main directories:
+We start with the project structure.
+In the highest level of the project, there are four main directories:

 - `resources`: All the necessary resources for the project are expected to be loaded from the `SFUTranslate/resources` directory.
 Please refrain from putting the resources anywhere else if you are planing to make a pull request.